cysouw/graphicalgrammar/text/german.md

 word "Topik/topisch" has a long tradition [@roth1799;[@herling1821;@pollaschek1902;@diderichsen1943] *topiske* in Danish in [@diderichsen1941: 10-14].

 Word "topologie" already used by Bierwisch (1961: 259, 261, 267) https://doi.org/10.1524/stuf.1961.14.14.244 However, he uses the term without introduction, so it seems to have been common usage already before him.
+He also uses the term without introduction in Bierwisch [-@bierwisch1966: 45], though in this paper he cited Bech [-@bech1955] at another point (p.
+50).

 word "topologie" already used by Walter Flämig in 1971: https://doi.org/10.1515/9783111350851-008, also chapter 4 in https://doi.org/10.1515/9783112642702 (1981)